 Once they were done reading, the students stuck their notes onto our chart.

-Anchor Chart tip: laminate them. they’ll last soooo much longer and you can wipe off what you write to reuse them!
+Anchor Chart tip: laminate them.
+They’ll last soooo much longer and you can wipe off what you write to reuse them!

 The next day, Wilbur finally got to meet his new friend!
 Of course, Charlotte introduces herself with that ever famous, “Salutations”, so we did a little author’s craft exploration.